sfloam/adb_final_project/adb_final/adb_final_proj/README.md

-# adb_final_project
+#Advanced Database Systems Final Project
-Advanced Database Systems Final Project
+Authors: Scott Floam and Pratik Karnik

 This project will demonstrate distributed replicated concurrency control and recovery.
 This project creates a light-weight, distributed database, with multiversion read consistency, deadlock detection, replication, failure, and recovery.